-Are you afraid of getting a severe alert on the screen all of a sudden when surfing the web?
-Do you know what the virus is?
+Computer locked by Interpol virus screen asking for a fine to unlock?
+Are you blocked by the Interpol Department of Cybercrime Virus scam and can’t access system at all?
+Is this Interpol block page legit or is it just a scam?
+Are you afraid of getting such a severe alert on the screen all of a sudden when surfing the web?
+Do you have any idea of what is going on?
 Can you trust such an alert?
-Learn more about this virus and follow removal steps below to get rid of the virus safely.
+Where can you get the unlock codes to get away from this Interpol virus block page?
+What will happen to PC if payment is failed?
+How to unlock PC from Interpol virus without paying?
+Learn more about this virus and follow removal steps below to get rid of the Interpol virus scam malware safely.

-Interpol Department of Cybercrime Virus is defined as a dangerous Ransomware that invades your computer when you’ve visited malicious contents unwarily.
+Interpol Department of Cybercrime Virus (also known as Interpol virus) is defined as a dangerous Ransomware that invades your computer when you’ve visited malicious contents unwarily.
 The virus spreads very widely from country to country with different names such as FBI Moneypak malware/ virus, SGAE virus and so on.
 Such a Ransomware displays a severe pop-up alert telling that your computer is locked by the local office.
-This computer locked warning claims that you’ve visited harmful websites, spam emails or terroristic information on purpose.
-No matter what further convincing information is put on the alert interface, please don’t trust the Ransomware.
+This Interpol virus lock warning claims that you’ve played against the Copyrighted or related laws by visiting banned pornography including movies, music and other content or distributing illegal software online on purposes.
+No matter how convincing and trustworthy the alert interface looks to you, please don’t trust this Interpol virus Ransomware.
 The warning message is just a scam to trick you into paying for a fine to unlock your computer.
 Even if you pay such an amount of money, your computer still gets locked tightly.
-As the Ransomware is nothing helpful but a malicious virus that targets your computer on purpose.
-Thus, it is high time for you to remove the hazardous virus from your computer before you pay your hard earned money in vain.
+As the Ransomware is nothing but a malicious virus that attacks your computer on purpose.
+Thus, it is high time for you to remove the hazardous Interpol virus from your computer instead of paying the requested fine in vain.

 #It locks your computer, claiming that you’ve violated the law of local office by visiting illegal information online.